TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 -u, --popup

-Redirect log file entries into popup alert windows.
+Redirects log file entries into popup alert windows.
 Must be used together with the --debug option to have an effect.
-Note, that debug level error conditions will always trigger popup messages, regardless of --popup and --debug (unless --debug off).
+Note, that debug level ‘error’ conditions will always trigger popup messages, regardless of --popup and --debug (unless ‘--debug off’).
 Popup alert windows are queued and will never interrupt Tp-Note.
 To better associate a particular action with its log events, read through all upcoming popup alert windows until they fail to appear.

 -v, --view